intlinprog Output Functions and Plot Functionsintlinprog can call an output function

 For example, plot or perform file operations.

-— intlinprog
+'done' — intlinprog has

 finished solving the problem.
 Close any files, finish annotating plots,